-Adding a dog to your life is an incredibly rewarding adventure, but it can feel a bit overwhelming when you first start.
+Adding a dog to your life is an incredibly rewarding adventure, but it can feel a bit overwhelming as a first time dog owner.
 Don't worry — your questions about vaccines, vet visits, food, and more are answered here.

 What Vaccines Does My Dog Need?